Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Content-Editing/Content-Editing.md

 ## Stamps & Annotations

 - **Add Text**: Place custom text anywhere on your PDF.
 Pick the spot, then type a label, caption, or note directly onto the page.
+Multi-line text is supported: enter a literal `\n` in the text field to add a line break.

 - **Add Stamp**: Stamp your pages with your own text or an image.
 Set the position, size, rotation, and opacity, and apply it to one page or all of them.